ibm-cloud-docs/codeengine/deploy-job.md

    ```
    {: screen}

-3. Create your job configuration and reference the image in your private Docker Hub repository.
+3. Create your job configuration and reference the image in your private Docker Hub registry.
 For example, create the `mytestjob` job configuration to reference the `docker.io/privaterepo/testjob` by using the `privatedocker` access information.

    ```sh
    ibmcloud ce job create --name mytestjob --image docker.io/privaterepo/testjob --registry-secret privatedocker